 Knowing about the wide-ranging musical tradition of the monastery, which started with Gregorian chant some 900 years ago, several choirs (with over 90 choristers) share a diversified musical heritage there.

-The Monastery Choir
+The Abbey Choir

-The Monastery Choir has a long history of singing at High Mass on holidays throughout the year (Christmas, Epiphany, Easter, Whitsuntide, St. Augustine’s Feast Day [28 August], St. Leopold’s Day [15 November], St. Cecilia’s Day [Day of Church Music]) and participates in special occasions of the canonry.
+The Abbey Choir has a long history of singing at High Mass on holidays throughout the year (Christmas, Epiphany, Easter, Whitsuntide, St. Augustine’s Feast Day [28 August], St. Leopold’s Day [15 November], St. Cecilia’s Day [Day of Church Music]) and participates in special occasions of the canonry.
 Its repertoire consists of the Latin versions of the Ordinary (orchestral mass) and other church music works from the classical and the Romantic period.
 Since 1990, Helmut Lerperger has been the director of the choir.
-In addition to his function as choirmaster of the Monastery Choir he is also head of the Babenberg Ensemble, which he initiated, and has been monastery organist ever since 1985.
+In addition to his function as choirmaster of the Abbey Choir he is also head of the Babenberg Ensemble, which he initiated, and has been abbey organist ever since 1985.

-In 2007, the vocal ensemble Cantorey was founded at Klosterneuburg Monastery.
-Since that time, the ensemble has made regular musical contributions to the Chapter Mass of the monastery church.
+In 2007, the vocal ensemble Cantorey was founded at Klosterneuburg Abbey.
+Since that time, the ensemble has made regular musical contributions to the Chapter Mass of the abbey church.
 Its repertoire ranges from a-cappella works in the polyphonic vocal style of Renaissance music and songs from the late Romantic period to contemporary compositions.
-In addition, Cantorey focuses especially on Gregorian chant as well as rediscovering the repertoire of the former Boys Choir at the monastery.
+In addition, Cantorey focuses especially on Gregorian chant as well as rediscovering the repertoire of the former Boys Choir at the abbey.
 Augustinian Canon Meinrad Bolz is the founder and director of Cantorey.
 At his initiative, a soloist ensemble was formed parallel to Cantorey: the Capella Claustroneoburgensis, which also performs together with Cantorey.

 All the choirs are happy to welcome new members.
 Anyone interested may come to rehearsals at any time.
 Please check with the choir directors for more information.